-- Release the brake, start backing up slowly, and start to make an "S" turn, turning first right and then left. - Glance both forward and backward repeatedly to check the space around the car while turning. - Once the rear of the car is mostly in the space, start turning in the other direction to straighten out. - Adjust the vehicle's position as needed to center it in the space. - Check to see if the wheels are 6-12 inches from the curb.
+- Release the brake, start backing up slowly while steering sharply and quickly right. - Glance both forward and backward repeatedly to check the space around the car while turning. - Stop when the center point of your vehicle is in line with the rear of the vehicle you are parking behind (figure B).
+Resume slowly backing while straightening out the vehicle's front wheels. - Stop when the front right corner of your vehicle is in line with the back left corner of the vehicle you are parking behind (figure C).
+Turn the wheel sharply left and continue slowly backing. - Once you are mostly in the space, stop in front of the vehicle behind you.
+Start turning in the other direction to straighten out. - Adjust the vehicle's position as needed to center it in the space. - Check to see if the wheels are 6-12 inches from the curb.
 If not, pull out and try again. - Always check for passing vehicles and cyclists before you open your door.